- Does the University sell real estate? I want to buy some.

 - I want to sell property to the University.
 How does that work?

 The University typically purchases property after a source of funding and a specific use have been identified.
 If the property is within the boundaries of a campus master plan, the University will likely have an interest in purchasing the property.
 If the University has an interest, the Real Estate Office typically obtains one or more appraisals (depending on the property's value) and orders a Phase I Environmental Site Assessment of the property.
 The University's decision to purchase property follows a lengthy review and approval process.
 For properties valued at more than $1,000,000, or within 2 miles of a University campus, or larger than 10 acres, Board of Regents approval is required.
 The University is required to seek an advisory recommendation of the Minnesota Legislature for all property purchases regardless of size or value.

 - How many times does the Board of Regents consider a real estate transaction?

 Generally, the Board of Regents' review and approval process occurs in two meetings – review at the first meeting; action at the second meeting.
-Real Estate transactions are agenda items for the Facilities, Planning and Operations Committee meetings.
+Real Estate transactions are agenda items for the Finance and Operations Committee meetings.

 - How can a utility obtain permission to use University real estate for installation and maintenance of their equipment?

 Start by contacting the Real Estate Office at [email protected] The Real Estate Office will generally not consider selling land for this purpose, but may offer utility companies licenses to install and maintain their equipment (which includes such things as electrical lines, gas lines, and telecommunications equipment).
 See also Administrative Policy: Use and Lease of Real Estate